krystal/katapult-cli/docs/network-actions.md

 # Network actions

 ## Listing
-Lists all of the current networks.
+Lists all of the current networks for the user.
 You can do this with `nets list`.
 Takes either `--id` or `--subdomain` for the organization:

 ```
 $ katapult networks list --subdomain debug-inc